njthomson/SrvSurvey/SrvSurvey/bio-criteria/readme.md

 Some clauses require some special logic, see [Special cases](#special-cases) below for more details.

+To reduce file sizes and repeating clauses for colour variants, a parent node may declare an array `commonChildren`, where any child node may use `useCommonChildren: true` to use those common children instead of it's own direct children.
+Nodes must not contains `useCommonChildren` and a `children` array.

 ## Examples of basic clauses

 | Clause | Description |